weezqyd/sematime-api/README.md

          ->message('an awesome message')
          ->send(); // send the message
 ```
+### Contacts
+Sematime organizes contacts into groups.
+A group will usually contain the contacts of people
+who share some relationship.
+For example, group ‘Sales Team’ would be a group for the
+members of the company’s sales team.
+#### Adding Contacts
  We can also add contacts to your sematime account, just prepare your contact and then save it
  ```php
     require __DIR__.'/vendor/autoload.php';